Why Is Car Insurance So Expensive in Florida?

 • Toyota Camry – 2021 model

-Florida’s large young adult and senior populations contribute to higher insurance costs.
-According to Census data, people aged 18 to 24 and seniors comprise 17.7% of the state’s population, 1.5% higher than the national average.
+Florida's large young adult and senior populations contribute to higher insurance costs.
+According to Census data, people aged 18 to 24 and seniors comprise 18% of the state's population, which is 2% higher than the national average.

 Age is a key factor in determining car insurance rates.
 On average, young students and seniors pay more than the typical driver for coverage.

 When you're in an accident, insurance providers use premiums paid by consumers to cover your expenses.
-This includes medical costs for injuries to the drivers, passengers, or — in tort states — treatments needed by the other party.
+This includes medical costs for injuries to drivers, passengers, or, in tort states, treatments needed by the other party.

 The U.S. spent $4.9 trillion on health care in 2023, per Centers for Medicare & Medicaid Services.
 While health care costs are high nationwide, Florida residents pay more than average.
-According to the Commonwealth Fund, Florida is one of five states where residents spend 14% or more of their income on health care.
-To cover these high medical costs, insurance companies charge higher premiums.
+According to the Commonwealth Fund, Florida is one of five states where residents spend 14% or more of their income on health care, so insurance companies charge higher premiums to cover these medical costs.

 Average Cost of Car Insurance in Florida